matteorizzuto/AnimalVectorNutrientFlow/README.md

 # Animal-Vectored Nutrient Flow in Meta-ecosystems

-This repository contains the code to replicate the numerical analyses of the model presented in Rizzuto et al. (2024) _Animal-vectored nutrient flow along different resource gradients influences the nature of local and meta-ecosystem functioning_, Ecological Modelling.
+This repository contains the code to replicate the numerical analyses of the model presented in Rizzuto et al. (2024) _Animal-vectored nutrient flow along different resource gradients influences the nature of local and meta-ecosystem functioning_, Ecological Modelling, doi: , https://doi.org/10.1016/j.ecolmodel.2023.110570.

 This repository contains three folders, *Code*, *Data*, and *Results*.
 The *Code* folder contains the following items: